multimediaeval/multimediaeval.github.io/_editions/2020/tasks/pixelprivacy.md

 #### References and recommended reading
 <!-- # Please use the ACM format for references https://www.acm.org/publications/authors/reference-formatting (but no DOI needed)-->
 <!-- # The paper title should be a hyperlink leading to the paper online-->
-Vlad Hosu, Hanhe Lin, Tamas Sziranyi and Dietmar Saupe. <a href=https://ieeexplore.ieee.org/document/8968750> KonIQ-10k: An Ecologically Valid Database for Deep Learning of Blind Image Quality Assessment</a>.
+Vlad Hosu, Hanhe Lin, Tamas Sziranyi and Dietmar Saupe.
+[KonIQ-10k: An Ecologically Valid Database for Deep Learning of Blind Image Quality Assessment](https://ieeexplore.ieee.org/document/8968750).
 In IEEE Transactions on Image Processing 29, (Jan.
 2020), 4041-4056.

-Samuel Dodge, and Lina Karam. <a href=https://ieeexplore.ieee.org/document/7498955> Understanding How Image Quality Affects Deep Neural Networks</a>.
+Samuel Dodge, and Lina Karam.
+[Understanding How Image Quality Affects Deep Neural Networks](https://ieeexplore.ieee.org/document/7498955).
 In Proceedings of 8th International Conference on Quality of Multimedia Experience (QoMEX '16).
 IEEE, 1-6.

-Ian J. Goodfellow, Jonathon Shlens, and Christian Szegedy. <a href=https://arxiv.org/abs/1412.6572> Explaining and Harnessing Adversarial Examples</a>.
+Ian J. Goodfellow, Jonathon Shlens, and Christian Szegedy.[Explaining and Harnessing Adversarial Examples](https://arxiv.org/abs/1412.6572).
 International Conference on Learning Representations (ICLR '15).

-Zhuoran Liu, Zhengyu Zhao, and Martha Larson. <a href=https://dl.acm.org/doi/10.1145/3323873.3325052> Who's Afraid of Adversarial Queries?
-The Impact of Image Modifications on Content-based Image Retrieval</a>.
+Zhuoran Liu, Zhengyu Zhao, and Martha Larson.
+[Who's Afraid of Adversarial Queries?
+The Impact of Image Modifications on Content-based Image Retrieval](https://dl.acm.org/doi/10.1145/3323873.3325052).
 In Proceedings of the 2019 ACM on International Conference on Multimedia Retrieval (ICMR '19).
 ACM, New York, NY, USA, 306-314

-Jaeyoung Choi, Martha Larson, Xinchao Li, Kevin Li, Gerald Friedland, and Alan Hanjalic. <a href=https://dl.acm.org/doi/10.1145/3078971.3080543>The Geo-Privacy Bonus of Popular Photo Enhancements</a>.
+Jaeyoung Choi, Martha Larson, Xinchao Li, Kevin Li, Gerald Friedland, and Alan Hanjalic.
+[The Geo-Privacy Bonus of Popular Photo Enhancements](https://dl.acm.org/doi/10.1145/3078971.3080543).
 In Proceedings of the 2017 ACM on International Conference on Multimedia Retrieval (ICMR '17).
 ACM, New York, NY, USA, 84-92.

 #### Task Organizers